(Please note that we also cover preparation for Home Birth in class)

 The place where you choose to give birth, together with the caregiver of your choice, are the two factors that will most impact on the course of a normal labor and your satisfaction with your birth experience.
 These may be difficult choices for you and, while you may hear a variety of positive and negative experiences from friends and acquaintances, your choices are personal and reflect who you are and what you want out of your birth experience.

 The following list contains suggested questions to ask the hospital on the tour.
 Before you use this list you should have an understanding of the pros and cons of these choices.
 While you may hear many of these issues addressed on the tour, if there are questions which still remain unanswered, make sure you ask them.
-You might wish to do a hospital tour during your childbirth course, as all of the issues listed below are addressed in an objective, non-biased manner to give you a deeper understanding of the issues.
+You might wish to do a hospital tour during your childbirth course, as all of the issues listed below are addressed in your course in an objective, non-biased manner to give you a deeper understanding of the issues.
 Remember that the hospitals want your business.
 Obstetrics is a major source of income for the hospital and, while they will not tell you things that are not true, the reality is that you may be attended by a hospital midwife who doesn’t share your philosophy of birth and who may deviate from the “sales pitch” you heard on the hospital tour – for good or bad.
 Decide what your ‘red lines’ are, i.e. what points are most important to you and ask if all the attending midwives will respect your choice on those particular issues.